Snakes In Bali: 6 Deadly & Venomous Bali Snakes

 Where To See Live Snakes In Bali

-For a very authentic snake experience that directly benefits conservation, you can join a snake herping tour with Bali Reptile Rescue in West Bali.
+For a very authentic snake experience in Indonesia that directly benefits conservation, you can join a snake herping tour with Bali Reptile Rescue in West Bali.

 Bali Reptile Rescue has night herping tours where you can spot all kinds of snakes, as well as a 2-day king cobra tour.
 Obviously this is not for the faint of heart, since you’ll be trekking in the jungle and potentially interacting with dangerous snakes.

-Best of all, the money goes towards conservation and education about snakes in Bali.
-BRR catches snakes in homes almost every day in Bali and releases them back into the wild, and many of these would probably be killed without their help.
+Best of all, the money from these tours goes towards conservation and education about snakes in Bali.
+BRR catches snakes in homes almost every day in Bali and releases them back into the wild, and many of these snakes would probably be killed without their help.

 If you’d rather see captive snakes in Bali, one of the best places to go is the Bali Reptile Park in Gianyar (near Ubud), which has many kinds of vipers, boas, cobras, and pythons in glass aquariums.